Beirut Central District: Beirut Music and Art Festival

 2011 witnessed the launching of the Beirut Music and Art Festival, an annual event to take place at Beirut Souks.
-The organizers of the event described it as "a vision that looks to fulfill Beirut’s role as cultural capital of the Middle East".
 The aim for this festival is to promote and strengthen the cultural scene in Lebanon and the Middle East, by proposing a combination of local musicians, world-class performers and art in all its forms.
 The artists' and singers' performances were divided along two stages: The Grand Stand venue and The Music village venue.
-The list of performers in the festival's first year included Al Di Meola, Earth, Wind & Fire, Goran Bregovic, Ilham al-Madfai, Marcel Khalife, Natacha Atlas, Roger Hodgson and many more.
+The list of performers in the festival's first year included Al Di Meola, Earth, Wind & Fire, Goran Bregovic, Ilham al-Madfai, Marcel Khalife, Natacha Atlas, and Roger Hodgson.

 Beirut Jazz Festival

 The Beirut Jazz Festival is an annual music festival and celebration that runs for almost ten days each year.
-The festival was launched in 2007 in downtown Beirut by Solidere, the real estate company behind the re-development of the Beirut Central District.
-The festival has taken place in different venues each year, most recently on Ajami Square in the Beirut Souks.
+The festival was launched in 2007 in downtown Beirut.
+The festival has taken place in different venues each year.
 According to the festival's organizers, the Beirut Jazz Festival doesn't limit itself exclusively to classical Jazz music but "integrates folkloric Arabic Music into western improvisational musical ideas whilst experimenting with traditional music genres from diverse parts of the world".

-Some of the jazz artists who have taken part in the festival recently are Rabih Abou-Khalil, Charbel Rouhana, Marcus Miller, Patti Austin, Randy Crawford, Joe Sample, Arturo Sandoval, Charlie Winston, Chucho Valdés and several others.